BoDeKeersmaeker/tetris-ai/README.md

 After a bit of research I found a document [Here](https://melax.github.io/tetris/tetris.html) about using reinforcement learning for Tetris.
 After a few hours trying to understand it I still couldn't grasp anything useful written there so I kept looking.
 Then I found a unity package [Here](https://github.com/Unity-Technologies/ml-agents) that made implementing powerful machine learning agents in unity easier.
 Ml-agents can use 2 type of machine learning PPO(Proximal Policy Optimization) or SAC(Soft Actor Critic).
 I decided to use PPO. because PPO is more suited for situations where making substantial amounts of decisions continuously is necessary.
 SAC is more suited for boardgames with a slower pace.
 It is also less stable.

 ## implementing machine learning
-To start implementing the ai.
+To start implementing the A.I.
 I had to refactor some parts of the tetris code.
 I forgot to make a game over state.
 This is necesary because the ai needs to know when to restart.
 So I added a check to see if the grid grew to tall.
 I had to give some information to the ml-agent and reward the agent for good moves.
 To fix all of the above I added a game manager script.
 The manager script now holds the grid of blocks and the grid itself is no longer static to allow more than one game to run at once (for faster learning).
 I added a score system to the game manager script.
 The manager also gives all the needed information to the ml agent.

 ![](/Images/AIObservatiobs.png)